bentrem38/If-Predicter/README.md

 ## **4. Run Model**

-To finetune, evaluate, test, and evaluate the transformer model, simply run the following:
+To finetune, test, and evaluate the transformer model, simply run the following:

 `python If-Predicter.py`